Skycoder42/QtUtils/README.md

 # QtUtils
 A collection of various Qt-Classes, branch-sorted.

+**Important!
+This prject is slowly beeing replaced by qpm packages.
+Use those in your projects instead.
+The folders have been replaced with links to the new github projects.**

+Currently on qpm:

+- DialogMaster: `de.skycoder42.dialog-master`

 ## Projekt structure
 The utils are simply a collection of various helpful Qt-Classes.
 Whats special about this project is the way they are organized:
 Every part of thus library has it's own branch.
 All those branches are based on the "Base" branch.
 The master branch combines them all and provides a simple library projekt to include.
 The library branch contains the compiled library for all platforms (may not always be up to date!)